 "Within one year of implementing iQueue, we were able to increase overall block utilization by 20% percent and primetime utilization by 4.8% and that's with the 7% reduction in available rooms... that indicates that we're using our space a lot more efficiently."
-Megan Eubanks, Senior Director of Business Operations of Perioperative and Procedural Services at The University of Kansas Health System Results After one year of using iQueue for Operating Rooms, TUKHS saw the following results: 20% 4.8% 8% increase in surgical volume despite a 7% decrease in available capacity Increased fluidity of time and greater access to the OR 98% A proactive manual releases and transfers of time before the auto-release deadlines day average release/ transfer proactivity 100% of surgeons are receiving personalized performance updates via email and/or text message and more than half of them are accessing the data on a regular basis TUKHS has leveraged LeanTaaS' perioperative domain expertise to create appropriate block policies incorporating "Collectable Time" as the given metric to right size blocks.
+Megan Eubanks, Senior Director of Business Operations of Perioperative and Procedural Services at The University of Kansas Health System Results After one year of using iQueue for Operating Rooms, TUKHS saw the following results: 20% 🔺 increase in block utilization 4.8% increase in primetime utilization 8%  increase in surgical volume despite a 7% decrease in available capacity Increased fluidity of time and greater access to the OR 98% 🔺 proactive manual releases and transfers of time before the auto-release deadlines 27 day average release/ transfer proactivity 100% of surgeons are receiving personalized performance updates via email and/or text message and more than half of them are accessing the data on a regular basis TUKHS has leveraged LeanTaaS' perioperative domain expertise to create appropriate block policies incorporating "Collectable Time" as the given metric to right size blocks.
 TUKHS plans to put the iQueue for Operating Rooms Collect tool into the hands of department chairs, so they can independently manage block allocation and be able to continue improving utilization with their own departments.